ktorz-net/hacka-py/doc/tuto-game-creation-python.md

 - ...
 - hackapy                  # Python version of HackaGames lib.
 - ...
-- game-helo                # your game folder
+- gameHelo                # your game folder
   - gameEngine              # sourcecode of the game
 - ...
 ```